-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Company adopts and implements SMC's "Corporate Policy on Internal Control."
-To permit independent and unbiased judgment essential to the proper conduct of audits, the Internal Audit Group, through its head, functionally reports directly to the Audit Committee.
-Where necessary for certain transactions, the Company secures prior Board of Directors' approval for the appointment of independent and competent financial analysts to render an opinion on the transaction.
-Where necessary for certain transactions, the Company secures prior Board of Directors' approval for the appointment of independent and competent investment banks to provide advice on the fairness of the transaction, among others.
-SMPFC engages only reputable rating agencies with proven independence and expertise in their field of practice.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Company adopts Where necessary for Where necessary for SMPFC engages only and implements SMC's "Corporate Policy on Internal Control."
+To permit independent and unbiased judgment essential to the proper conduct of audits, the Internal Audit Group, through its head, functionally reports directly to the Audit Committee. certain transactions, the Company secures prior Board of Directors' approval for the appointment of independent and competent financial analysts to render an opinion on the transaction. certain transactions, the Company secures prior Board of Directors' approval for the appointment of independent and competent investment banks to provide advice on the fairness of the transaction, among others. reputable rating agencies with proven independence and expertise in their field of practice.
 The External Auditor of the Company shall be duly accredited by the SEC, selected and appointed by the shareholders upon recommendation of the Board, after consultations with the Audit Committee.
 SMPFC engages only reputable financial analysts with proven independence and expertise in their field of practice.
 SMPFC engages only reputable investment banks with proven independence and expertise in their field of practice.
-Rating agencies are considered part of the public and therefore the PSE Disclosure Rules, to protect public interest, are complied with. consultations with the Financial analysts are Investment banks are with.

-Company, both internal and external, considered part of the public and therefore considered part of the public and therefore

-are required to disclose the PSE Disclosure the PSE Disclosure

-potential conflicts of Rules, to protect public Rules, to protect public

-interest with the interest, are complied interest, are complied
+Rating agencies are considered part of the public and therefore the PSE Disclosure Rules, to protect public interest, are complied with.
+The auditors of the Company, both internal and external, are required to disclose potential conflicts of interest with the Company and declare their independence on an annual basis.
+The auditors are also required to observe the Securities Dealing Policy of the Company wherein they shall not trade in the Company's shares during a certain "blackout period" and at any time when they are in possession of material non-public information concerning the Company.
+Financial analysts are considered part of the public and therefore the PSE Disclosure Rules, to protect public interest, are complied with.
+Investment banks are considered part of the public and therefore the PSE Disclosure Rules, to protect public interest, are complied with.

-Company and declare with. with.

-their independence on

-an annual basis.
-The

-auditors are also

-required to observe

-the Securities Dealing

-Policy of the Company

-wherein they shall not

-trade in the Company's

-shares during a certain

-"blackout period" and

-at any time when they

-are in possession of

-material non-public

-information concerning

-the Company.